-Good Grief Parenting provides the guidance, support, and tools you need to support your grieving child and yourself as you heal.
+Good Grief Parenting provides the guidance, assurance, skills, and tools you need to support your grieving child and yourself as you heal.
 With hope and confidence you can live forward toward a future bright with possibilities and even joy.

-Good Grief Parenting helps you . . .
+Good Grief Parenting equips parents to . . .

 Recognize and acknowledge your child's unique needs.

 Nurture your child's healing and sense of self.

-Learn the difference between moving on and moving forward while holding your loved one's memory.
+Learn the difference between moving on and living forward while holding your loved one's memory.